 In this comprehensive blog post, we’re going to take you through all four (4) elements required to be proved by a North Carolina defamation plaintiff in order to succeed in their claim, and much, much more.

 If you’re wondering how North Carolina’s defamation laws compare to other U.S. states’?
 Check out our “Complete Guide to U.S. Online Defamation Law“.

 U.S. Defamation Law Fact: As the United States has a longstanding history of enforcement of the U.S. Constitution and First Amendment (free speech), it’s generally considered a pro-defendant defamation jurisdiction, while European countries and other Common Law legal jurisdictions (Canada, United Kingdom, Australia) are typically considered pro-plaintiff jurisdictions.

 Are you a resident of North Carolina or another U.S. state and have been the victim of online defamation or other slanderous attacks?
 Contact the nationally recognized internet defamation lawyers of Minc Law today!
 At Minc Law, we’re here to fight for your reputation and take back your online presence.

 In our tenure as experienced defamation lawyers, we’ve litigated in over 19 states and 3 countries, removed over 25,000 pieces of defamatory online content, and support a nearly 100% online defamation removal rate.
 And, we do it all for a flat, reasonable fee.
 Rest assured when working with the defamation attorneys of Minc Law that you’re in good hands.

 United States defamation law (and all state defamation law) can be highly complicated and nuanced, so we strongly recommend you consult an experienced professional before proceeding to remove defamatory and libelous online content.

-Reach out today to schedule your free, initial no-obligation consultation by calling us at (216) 373-7706 or by scheduling a meeting online.
+Reach out today to schedule your free, initial no-obligation consultation with an intake specialist by calling us at (216) 373-7706 or by scheduling a meeting online.